phalcon-orphanage/docs/en/reference/models.rst

       echo "Failed, reason: ", $e->getMessage();
     }

-Transactions are reused no matter from which part of the application is obtained the transaction object.Only when performing a commit or rollback the transaction will generate a new one.
+Transactions are reused no matter from which part of the application is obtained the transaction object.
+Only when performing a commit or rollback the transaction will generate a new one.

 Models Meta-Data
 ----------------
 To speed up development Phalcon_Model helps you to query fields and constraints from tables relatedto models.
-In this task,  , plays an important role.A global instance of that class is created to manage and cache table meta-data.
+In this task,  Phalcon_Model_MetaData, plays an important role.
+A global instance of that class is created to manage and cache table meta-data.

 Sometimes it is necessary to get those attributes when working with models.
-You can get a meta-data instanceby this way:
+You can get a meta-data instance by this way:

 .. code-block:: php